 1. Business Location

 One crucial factor that determines the employment status is the business location.
 You or the intermediary through which you have contracted with the public or private sector company must own or rent a business premise that is separate from the premises of the end client.
 Also, the premises should be different from your own home.
-In case this is not the case, the employment will deem to fall within the IR35.
+In case this is not the case, the employment will be deemed to fall within the IR35.

 2. Control Over Working Conditions

-Do you have control over the working conditions?
+- Do you have control over the working conditions?

-Are you working as per your own scheduled time that is different from regular employees?
+- Are you working as per your own scheduled time that is different from regular employees?

-Do you have control over the tasks that are performed?
+- Do you have control over the tasks that are performed?

 3. Test of Efficiency at Work

 Suppose that you had agreed with your end client to complete work in three months, and receive £20,000.
 If you have completed the task in two months, it shows that you are eager to get additional business.
-In this situation, your contract with the company will not fall within the IR35 tax regulation.

 4. Level of Representation

-A deciding factor in determining the employment status in the context of IR35 is the level of representation.
-Do you represent the intermediary or the company?
 Are you working using your specialized equipment or software?
 Do you wear the uniform of the company?
 The answers to these questions will determine your tax status.

 5. Level of Risk

 The level of risk in a contract relationship also determines the tax status.
-Do you negotiate a rate of services regularly?
+Do you negotiate a rate of service regularly?
 Are you paid a fixed amount?
-Does the nature of work remain fixed?
-You should talk with a specialized contractor accountant regarding this matter to know about your tax status.

 6. Right of Substitution

 If you have the right to assign another person to do work in your place, your nature of work falls outside the IR35.
 In this case, you won’t have to pay taxes similar to regular employees.
-You can do this by sub-contracting or sending another person with the same skills and experience as yours to do the task for you.

-The right of substitution should be in the contract clause.
 It should contain details about who should provide the substitute and who would be responsible for the performance of the alternative.

 7. Invoice Test